LloydSmithLab/h5n1-inactivation/README.md

 ## Directories
 - `src`: all code, including data cleaning, Bayesian inference, and figure generation.
 - `dat`: raw data (in the `raw` subdirectory), cleaned data once generated (in the `clean` subdirectory), and `.toml` configuration files that determine MCMC settings and specify prior parameter choices.
+   - Note that the cleaned `data.tsv` file is in tidy format.
+There are typically four rows for each unique combination of timepoint, replicate, $\log\_{10}$ dilution, and experimental condition.
+These represent the four distinct inoculated wells for that dilution (see manuscript methods and raw data `.xlsx` files).

 - `out`: mcmc, figure, and table output files, including diagnostics

 # Reproducing analysis